dannguyen/csvkitcat/README.rst

 - csvnorm: normalize whitespace/newlines and character casing
 - csvsed: like ``sed``, but done at the columnar level
 - csvslice: like ``xsv slice``
+- csvxplit: split a given column by a pattern into n new columns

 See `CHANGELOG <CHANGELOG.rst>`_